banhbio/hedera/README.md

 2. prepare CAT database in data/CAT.
 3. modify virarecall script to run everywhere.

-## progress

-1. [x] reads quality filter
-2. [x] de novo assembly (contigs)
-3. [x] mapping
-4. [x] binning
-5. [x] detect putative NCLDV bins
-6. [x] assessment of GV characteristics of the contigs
-7. [x] discard nonNCLDV bins
-8. [x] remove cellular contigs
-9. [x] delineage NCLDV bins (except CAT)
-10. [x] further decontaminate NCLDV bins

 ## Pipeline Description

-This pipeline is divided into several processes, recovering NCLDV MAGs from metagenomes.
+This pipeline is to recover NCLDV MAGs from metagenomes.
 It primarily consists of two stages: first, the assembly and NCLDV bin screening stage, and second, the bin quality control stage.

 ### Stage One: Assembly and Screening